Get started

 Installing kaikai

 The command-line tool is called kai.
-You can install it via Homebrew (quick) or build it from source (if you want to contribute to the language).
+The recommended path is the official installer; Homebrew also works, and you can build from source if you want to change the compiler itself.

-The official distribution lives in its own tap.
+The official distribution also lives in its own tap.

 brew install kaikailang-org/kaikai/kaikai